flams/CouchDB-emily-tools/README.md

 ### Attachements

-Attachements are not yet supported, but if clap your hands enough, it will eventually come :)
+Attachements are not yet supported, but if you clap your hands enough, it will eventually come :)

 ##CouchDBView API